fabrifont/polyscript/README.md

 # PolyScript

-Esta herramienta tiene la meta de permitirte dibujar polígonos de distintas formas y tamaños especificando dónde querés colocar los puntos, haciendo que se unan entre sí automáticamente.
+## What is PolyScript?

-Actualmente, PolyScript sólo puede recibir datos sobre puntos que el usuario ingrese, analizarlos, y devolver información sencilla acerca de los mismos.
+This tool allows you to draw polygons of different shapes and sizes by specifying where do you want to place the dots, and making them connect between themselves automatically.
+It also shows the angle formed by every trio of dots.

-This tool has the goal of allowing you to draw polygons of different shapes and sizes by specifying where do you want to place the dots, and making them connect between themselves automatically.
+## ¿Qué es PolyScript?

-At the moment, PolyScript can only receive data about dots that the user inputs, analize them, and return some simple information about those dots.
+Esta herramienta te permite dibujar polígonos de distintas formas y tamaños especificando dónde querés colocar los puntos, haciendo que se unan entre sí automáticamente.
+También muestra el ángulo formado por cada terna de puntos.